Is Watermelon Good for Kidney Patients? The Pros and Cons

 China is the top producer of watermelon in the world, followed by Turkey and India.

-Belonging to the Cucurbitaceae family, watermelon consists of flesh, rine, and seeds.
+Belonging to the Cucurbitaceae family, watermelon consists of flesh, rind, and seeds.
 The flesh is what is most commonly eaten.
+However, all parts of a watermelon can be consumed.

-Water and carbohydrates are what mainly makes up watermelon.
+Water and carbohydrates are what mainly makeup watermelon.

-However, watermelon also boasts plenty of vitamins, minerals, phytochemicals (plant chemicals), and antioxidants.
-Watermelon is mainly known for its high amounts of citrulline and lycopene.
+And yet watermelon also boasts plenty of vitamins, minerals, phytochemicals (plant chemicals), and antioxidants.
+Watermelon is mainly known for its high amounts of antioxidants citrulline and lycopene.

 Watermelon Nutrition